FernandoParraO/Simple-Notes-App/README.md

 `node app.js add --title="Your Note Title" --body="Your Note Body"`

+## Listing all the notes:

+You can list all existing notes using this command.

+`node app.js list`

 ## Removing a note:

 You can remove a note using the title of the note.